 Decisions (from 2001 to date) issued by U.S. circuit courts of appeals that are not selected for publication in the Federal Reporter are published in the Federal Appendix.
 Unpublished federal appellate court decisions generally lack precedential value, but may be considered by courts as persuasive.

-Occasionally, decisions issued by federal district courts (the trial court level in the federal system) are published in a reporter known as the Federal Supplement, the first and second series of which are cited as “F. Supp.” and “F. Supp.
-2d”.
+Occasionally, decisions issued by federal district courts (the trial court level in the federal system) are published in a reporter known as the Federal Supplement.
+The first, second, and third series are cited as “F. Supp.”, “F. Supp.
+2d”, and "F. Supp.
+3d".
 The Federal Supplement includes both decisions selected for publication ("published") and decisions not selected for publication ("unpublished").
 Neither published nor unpublished district court decisions constitute binding precedent, but may be considered by courts as persuasive, with published district court decisions being viewed by courts as more persuasive than unpublished decisions.